 If you can make a neat mitered corner, it is great on a handkerchief.
 Just draw a line 1 inch from the fabric edge on all four sides.
 Fold one corner in so it touches the corner of the lines you have drawn inside.

 Turn in once more so that the raw edge is hidden.
 Press in place.
 Now Turn under the side edges.
 You will see that the edges meet in the corner perfectly without any bulk.

 For a better tutorial for this finish checkout the tutorial on making a mitered corner here.

 Checkout the post on 9 best ways to transfer embroidery designs on to your handkerchief.

 1. Simple Embroidered Handkerchief

 For this handkerchief I have used lazy daisy flowers and some straight stitches for the grass.

-Checkout the post on embroidery flowers to find about 20 ways to embellish your handkerchief with floral designs.
+Checkout the post on how to embroider flowers to find about 20 ways to embellish your handkerchief with floral designs.

 2. Monogrammed Hand kerchief

-For the small monogram on a handkerchief a stem stitch or an outline stitch works great.
 A heavy braided chain stitch also is a good idea.
-A padded satin stitch ( work the stem stitch or back stitch on the letters, then do satin stitch over it ) can be used if you want a raised effect, which I have done in the Kerchief above.
+A padded satin stitch (work the stem stitch or back stitch on the letters, then do satin stitch over it ) can be used if you want a raised effect, which I have done in the Kerchief above.